penwyp/ClaudePreference/commands/m-orchestrated-dev.md

 - **Approval**: Agent R accepts → Agent O finalizes
 - **Rejection**: Agent R rejects → Agent O coordinates next iteration
 - **Max Iterations**: Configurable limit to prevent infinite loops
+- **Max Cycles Exceeded**: When the workflow reaches `max_cycles` without approval, Agent O must:
+  1. Generate a Markdown summary of the project background, accomplished work, and remaining tasks.
+  2. Save the file to `docs/todo/` using the pattern `max-cycle-summary-<timestamp>.md`.
+  3. Output the full path of the generated document for follow-up by humans or higher-level agents

 ## Output Format